action-project-network/husk/README.md

 ```

 ## Workflow
+1. Run *base* once - sets the home directory
-1. Collect the cob - compiles the cob and its dependencies to **.cob**
+2. Collect the cob - compiles the cob and its dependencies to **.cob**
-2. Farm and collect the simulation payload to **.farm**
+3. Farm and collect the simulation payload to **.farm**
-3. Harvest the farmed payload into human friendly artifacts to **.harvest**
+4. Harvest the farmed payload into human friendly artifacts to **.harvest**

 ### An Example with SWIFT